learn-co-curriculum/phase-1-javascript-project-mode/README.md

 - Use git branches
 - Review each other's code before merging it in (use the github PR feature)

+### Guidelines for working Solo

+Just because you don't have a partner doesn't mean you shouldn't work as a team!
+For you, it'll be a team of one.

+Having a partner usually forces you to have explicit conversations about the design of your application and the choices you make.
+Without a partner, you should still be very clear - and **write down** - the decisions you make about your project.
+This will not only help you think more clearly, it will also help you communicate your project to instructors when asking for help.

+- Write down your ideas (use diagrams!)
+- Get your MVP, models, and wireframes approved by instructors before you start coding
+- Start by creating the frontend and backend directories
+- Next, build the **R** from CRUD for just one model, *vertically!* That means one migration, one model, one controller action, one `fetch` call, and one DOM update.
+Add seed data and confirm that your code works by testing it visually.
+- Then, build the next CRUD action (maybe Create or Update), again building **vertically*.
+- Continue building features one by one, (*vertically!*)

+Since you are solo, you should not expect to build as large of an application as groups working in pairs.
+That's fine!
+Check in with your instructors to make sure your scope and timeline are manageable.

 ### Users and Auth

 Key point: **Do not build user authentication with passwords**